LovesTha/LovesTha.github.io/_posts/2015-07-10-ramblings.markdown

 the proximity of the large set release date to our wedding anniversary is probably going to put and end to that run at some point, but hopefully that date is far in the future.

+Finally two judge projects have accepted me, so I've got a bit of work to do in that area of judging as well.
+It feels good to be part of such an awesome community.

 ## Board Games

 I'm getting into board games a bit more recently.
 I've always enjoyed them, but in days by gone I never